sudo-jtcsec/pyinteractsh/README.md

 - use deregister() to cleanup an instance

 # interactsh_instance Object
 Calling create_instance() returns an object with the following values - it will mainly be used to pass required data to the poll function as well as to provide a proper URL to use for interactions.
-The data youll want is the list returend by poll()
+The data youll want is the list returend by poll().
+You can pass a custom interactsh server value as a parameter like ```pyinteractsh.create_instance("oast.fun")```

  - private_key: the bytes of the private key used to register your client.
 Needed for decrypting poll data
  - public_key: the bytes of public key used to register your client.
 I don't think you'll need it after registering, but I save it just in case